TheWolfgang3000/Germania-Web-Framework/README.md

     router: router
 };
 ```
 *No core files need to be modified.
-The framework will detect and load this module automatically upon the next restart.*
+The framework will detect and load this module automatically upon ze next restart.*

 ---
 **Note:** For more information on how to use EJS views within modules or access global data, please refer to the official Framework Documentation.